ian-small/Chloe.jl/README.md

 ```

 Unfortunately to run Chloe from the command line this doesn't work
-(or it does work but won't help you to run Chloe from the command line).
+(or it does "work" but won't help you to run Chloe from the command line).

 You need to get the dependencies into the main julia "package"
-(`in ~/.julia/environments/v1.4/Project.toml`).
+(in `~/.julia/environments/v1.4/Project.toml`).
 So you will just have
 to run a julia REPL like above -- but don't "activate" -- just
 `add GZip ArgParse # etc` manually (How annoying is this!).